giannismarinakis/java-open-nl/README.md

-# Open Network Library for Java Developers - Version 1.0.0
+# Open Network Library for Java Developers
+# Latest Version: v0.0.1

 This is an Open-Source Library for creating network applications in Java easily using UDP Network Protocol. <br>
 <b><u>Read the LICENSE file before using this library!</u></b>